praisenter/manual.praisenter.github.io/pages/bibles.md

 - [Zefenia Bibles](https://sourceforge.net/projects/zefania-sharp/files/Bibles/)
 - [OpenSong Bibles](https://opensong.org/downloads/#bibles)

-> NOTE: Praisenter does not endorse these bibles or their contributors.
+> **NOTE**: Praisenter does not endorse these bibles or their contributors.
 Praisenter cannot guarantee the bibles offered on these sites to be accurate and cannot verify their content.
 Also consider their individual copyright notices before using or distributing them.

 ## Books / chapters / verses[#](#books--chapters--verses)
 Bibles are divided into books, and books are divided into chapters, and chapters are divided into verses.
 This is a standard pattern instituted long ago to help with indexing, reference, research, studying, and so on.
 This structure also helps when it comes to presenting Bible verses on the screen.